Gdoc/Admin

 Report of the United Nations Scientific Committee on the Effects of Atomic Radiation.
 General Assembly Official Records, Sixty-eighth session, Supplement No. 46.
 New York: United Nations, Sixtieth session, May 27–31, 2013.

-The Carbon Brief provides a clear discussion of the significance of these more recent lifecycle analyses in detail here.
+The carbon intensity of these technologies' production is likely to improve over time.
+The Carbon Brief provides a clear discussion of the significance of more recent lifecycle analyses in detail here.

-Since oil is conventionally not used for electricity production, it is not included in the IPCC’s reported figures per kilowatt-hour.
-Figures for oil have therefore been taken from Turconi et al. (2013).
+Since oil is not conventionally used for electricity production, it is not included in the IPCC’s reported figures per kilowatt-hour.
+Figures for oil have, therefore, been taken from Turconi et al. (2013).
 It reports emissions in kilograms of CO2eq per megawatt-hour.
-Emissions factors for all other technologies are consistent with results from the IPCC.
-The range it gives for oil is 530–900: I have here taken the midpoint estimate (715 kgCO2eq/MWh, which is also 715 gCO2eq/kWh).
+Emissions factors for all other technologies are consistent with IPCC results.
+The range it gives for oil is 530–900: I have taken the midpoint estimate (715 kgCO2eq/MWh, or 715 gCO2eq/kWh).

 Turconi, R., Boldrin, A., & Astrup, T. (2013).
 Life cycle assessment (LCA) of electricity generation technologies: Overview, comparability and limitations.
 Renewable and Sustainable Energy Reviews, 28, 555-565.